Jing Lu (PhD, MBA, CFA) is an accounting assistant professor in the Department of Management at the University of Guelph.

-Her research deals with financial accounting, corporate governance, machine learning and sustainability.
+Her research deals with corporate governance, sustainability accounting and corporate finance.

-Jing has presented her papers at the annual conferences of The American Accounting Association (AAA), The Canadian Academic Accounting Association (CAAA), and The Administrative Sciences Association of Canada (ASAC), to name a few.
+Jing has presented her papers at the annual conferences of The American Accounting Association (AAA), The Canadian Academic Accounting Association (CAAA), The European Accounting Association (EAA) and The Administrative Sciences Association of Canada (ASAC), to name a few.
 She won the best paper awards twice at the AAA in 2012 and 2014.

 Chartered Financial Analyst (CFA)